zejacobi/DeltaGreen/scope.md

     * Double checking my logic in the Character Class and possibly simplifying it
     * Documenting Character.py and Generator.py
     * Unit tests for Character.py and Generator.py
+* That set of priorities is now complete.
+I've also managed to polish off both disorders and damaged veterans, the last things keeping this from being feature complete
+* The two most urgent next steps are:
+    * Differentiating OGL and non-OGL content in the database
+    * Saving and loading characters

 [1]: http://pcgen.org/